 - 2 Tablespoons butter

-Add the potatoes, onion, kale, a bay leaf, a pinch of salt and just enough water to cover all in a .
+- n a large pot, add the potatoes, onion, kale, a bay leaf, a pinch of salt and just enough water to cover the ingredients.

-Cover and boil gently for about 25 minutes.
+- Cover and boil gently over medium heat for about 25 minutes.

-Remove the bay leaf, drain the vegetables, and mash them.
+- When tender, remove the bay leaf, drain the vegetables, and mash them with a potato masher.

 - Add milk and the knob of butter.